hi5/GetNestedTag/readme.md

 This is useful if you have a HTML file/or variable and you want to extract a block of data, for example the CONTENT or MAIN div or a UL that is used for a menu.
-By default it will get the first occurrence of a tag, so if you want to use it to get more than one tag you will have to use a loop, for example if you wanted to get all <p> tags from the HTML data.
+By default it will get the first occurrence of a tag, so if you want to use it to get more than one tag you will have to use a loop, for example if you wanted to get all Paragraph &lt;p&gt; tags from the HTML data.
 (See example 5)

 ### Parameters